larriant/zettelkasten/201805201003 Bucket Thinking.md

 date: 2018-05-20 10:03
 tags: #behaviour #rationality
 ---

-We often break down human behaviour into buckets.
+We often break down human behaviour into explanatory buckets.
+Each specialist has their own explanation for behaviour form the evolutionary biologists to the neuroscientists.
+But in fact all of them are true.

+# More
 Behaviour: Why did the chicken cross the road?

 If you're an evolutionary biologist you say: